-If an abscess has not ruptured, the hair around the abscess is clipped and the skin over and around the lump is cleaned and the abscess is lanced.
-Pus will drain from the lump.
+If an abscess has not ruptured, the vet will have to clip the hair around the abscess.
+He will then clean the skin over and around the lump.
+After that, he will lance the abscess in order for pus to drain from the lump.

-Sometimes, a surgical drain may have to be inserted to ensure successful drainage.
+Sometimes, he may need to insert a surgical drain to ensure successful drainage.

-After draining most of the pus, a disinfectant solution is used to further flush the abscess and remove additional pus.
+After draining most of the pus, the vet will use a disinfectant solution to further flush the abscess and remove additional pus.
 Often the wound is left open to drain during the healing process.

-Antibiotic treatment will be given to hasten healing and eliminate infection.
+The vet will also give antibiotic treatment to hasten healing and eliminate infection.
 Commonly used antibiotics include amoxicillin/clavulanic acid, and trimethoprim/sulphadiazine, among others.

-Although an abscess in dogs may look serious to the dog parent, most abscesses do not pose big problems and, with treatment, usually the outcome is good with the majority of dogs recovering within a week to ten days.
+Although an abscess in dogs may look serious to the dog parent, most abscesses do not pose big problems.
+With treatment, usually the outcome is good.
+The majority of dogs usually recover within a week to ten days.

 However, abscesses that occur in the brain, liver or lungs and abscesses that rupture internally are more serious and may cause complications.